Bachelor of Arts in English

 - The Professional Writing concentration offers training in professional writing and editing.
-Students select courses in writing, editing and rhetoric.
-The concentration requires a professional experience elective fulfilled by an internship, service learning placement or an advanced course in editing.
+Students select courses in writing, editing, and rhetoric.
+This concentration requires a professional experience elective fulfilled by an internship, service-learning placement, or an advanced course in editing.

 - You possess strong writing and reading skills.